Constraints on redshifts of blazars from extragalactic background light attenuation using Fermi-LAT data: Summary and conclusions

 \section{Summary and conclusions}

 We have calculated redshift upper limits for 303 $\gamma$-ray blazars using LAT data and EBL attenuation.
 The majority of these blazars are classified as BL Lacs.
-Sources that are classified as BCUs and have TS$_{peak}\geq 4$ have a large probability of being BL Lacs themselves.
 The redshifts derived with our methodology can be useful for studying the evolution of blazars or planning observations with other telescopes, for instance, with imaging atmospheric Cherenkov telescopes such as MAGIC, VERITAS, H.E.S.S and CTA.
 We find that 21 blazars, for which we have found a redshift upper limit, can be detected in their average/quiescent state with CTA in 20h.